 - Last updated:

-In early 2021, council will undertake a comprehensive community and stakeholder engagement on the options for mass transit.
-This will inform the final options analysis before it is considered by council.
+Community and stakeholder engagement on the options for mass transit will be undertaken from 28 April 2021 until 22 June 2021.
+This engagement will inform the final options analysis before it is considered by council.

 The engagement will also seek inputs on the local land use planning opportunities.
 This will help council to understand the community’s views for accommodating growth in the coastal corridor.